LinkedInLearning/learning-bitbucket-3821269/ch2_working_with_branches_and_pull_requests/02_05_solution_create_and_merge_a_pull_request/README.md

     ![](././02_05-solution-6.png)

+## Conclusion
-1. After the merge is complete, select **Commits** on the left sidebar.
+After the merge is complete, select **Commits** on the left sidebar.
 Review the branch pattern created by commiting to the feature branch and merging the branch into the `main` branch.

     ![](./02_05-solution-7.png)